anuragmgithub/aws_cloudformation/README.md

 AWS::NoValue

+## NESTED STACKS
+In AWS CloudFormation, nested stacks refer to the concept of breaking down a complex CloudFormation template into smaller, modular templates, which are then referenced or included within a main template.
+This allows you to create a hierarchy of templates where a "parent" or main template can include or reference "child" templates, creating a nested structure.

+The key benefits of using nested stacks in CloudFormation include:

+1. Modularity: Break down a large and complex CloudFormation template into smaller, more manageable pieces. piece can focus on specific resources or components of your infrastructure.

+2. Reusability: Create reusable templates that can be used across different stacks.
+This can be particularly useful when you have common infrastructure patterns that are repeated in multiple environments or applications.

+3. Scoping Permissions: Assign permissions at the nested stack level, allowing you to control access to specific parts of your infrastructure.

+4. Parallelization: Deploying nested stacks can be done in parallel, which can improve deployment times.

 ### Does the order of resource definitions matter? ?
 The order of resource declaration within a CloudFormation template doesn't usually matter, but defining dependencies correctly is crucial for successful stack creation.